-There are research-backed diets designed to improve heart health, but what about brain health?
+There are research-backed diets that are believed to improve heart health, but what about brain health?
 Enter: the MIND diet.
-It is based on findings from two large population studies that came out in 2015 that linked the MIND diet to potentially slowing cognitive decline with age.
+It is based on findings from two large population studies that came out in 2015 that demonstrated a potential link to the MIND diet and potentially slowing cognitive decline with age.

 The MIND diet is a whole foods, plant-based way of eating.
 It is a blend of the well-established Mediterranean diet and Dietary Approaches to Stop Hypertension (DASH) diet, both of which have shown some promise for brain health (see studies referenced above).
 The MIND diet takes these two ways of eating and optimizes them for brain health.
 MIND is actually short for a very long name: Mediterranean-DASH Intervention for Neurodegenerative Delay.

 What Are the Basics of the MIND Diet?